Supreme Court: Current COVID-19 Protocol

 Chief Justice Helen Winkelmann

-1. This protocol applies during COVID-19 Alert Level 2 and comes into effect on Monday 18 May 2020.
-It replaces the protocol issued on 23 April 2020.
+1. This protocol applies while COVID-19 Alert Level 2 applies in the Wellington region.
+It comes into effect on 12 August 2020.

 2. Courts are an essential service.
 At Alert Level 2, and subject to the restrictions noted below, the Supreme Court/Te Kōti Mana Nui will continue to carry out all usual scheduled work that can safely be supported.
 This requires the co-operation of all participants to ensure the courts function to the fullest extent they safely can in performance of their constitutional responsibility.

 3. The Court intends to hear all appeals and applications for leave to appeal that have been scheduled for hearing during the Alert Level 2 period.
-The Court anticipates that, generally, hearings will proceed in the normal way, with all judges and counsel present in person in the Supreme Court courtroom.
-The Court will notify counsel in advance of the hearing if it is intended that the hearing will be conducted other than on the above basis.
+The Court anticipates that hearings will proceed in the normal way, with all judges and counsel present in person in the Supreme Court courtroom if counsel and any self-represented parties are based in Wellington or are able to travel safely to Wellington for the hearing.

-4. If counsel, or other persons required or proposing to attend a hearing (for example, a party) are at higher risk of severe illness, immune-compromised or with a relevant underlying health condition, they should not attend Court.
-If this applies, or if counsel or a litigant appearing in person has any difficulty in travelling to Wellington for a hearing, the Court should be advised so that alternative arrangements for the appearance can be made.
+5. If counsel or any self-represented party is at higher risk of severe illness, immune-compromised or with a relevant underlying health condition, they should not attend Court.
+If this applies, the Court should be advised so that arrangements can be made for that counsel or party to appear remotely, using an audio-visual link.

-10. Any media representative or member of the public present in the Supreme Court courtroom and court building must register their attendance on a list maintained by the Registrar.
+13. Any media representative or member of the public present in the Supreme Court building must register their attendance on a list maintained by the Registrar or scan the QR code at the entrance to the building.

-11. In the event of community transmission in Wellington, public health advice will be taken, and further directions given.
-Steps may be taken to reduce in-person attendances at the Court to help protect those working or appearing there.
+14. In the event of community transmission in Wellington, public health advice will be taken, and further directions given.
+Steps may be taken to reduce access to the Supreme Court building to help protect those working or appearing there.

-13. Those who cannot file by email may file by post.
+16. Those who cannot file by email may file by post or file in person at the Registry, provided hygiene requirements are followed.
 Due to hygiene requirements, processing of these documents may be delayed.

 All electronic filing should be sent to firstname.lastname@example.org.
 This is also the email address for urgent enquiries.